RicheyLand/Checkers/README.md

 ## Build instructions

-* Clone the Richers game repository.
+* Clone the Checkers game repository.
 * Move into the `src` directory and run `qmake` utility to generate Makefile.
 * Build the executable using `make` automation tool.
-* Run Richers.
+* Run Checkers.